Baines & Son

 Interestingly Baines & Son produced a monopodium Rosewood table with a plaque underneath stating, in French, that Napoleon Bonaparte signed his abdication upon it in 1814 at Fontainebleau.

 St Paul's Churchyard was a historically important location for cabinet makers and included many makers from the 17th to the 19th centuries including Thomas Warden, cane chair maker (17th century), William Old and John Ody (1710-20), Coxed and Woster (1718-35), Thomas Bradshaw (1754-75), Philiip Bell (fl.
 1758–74) and Thomas Silk (fl.
 1767–1801), and complementary trades such as the locksmiths Chubb (registered there in 1818).
+According to British and Irish Furniture Makers Online, the stamp of ‘BAINES & SON NO 1 ST PAULS CHURCHYARD’ is extant on a pair of satin birch dining chairs.

 A Baines & Son mahogany wine cooler of similar form was offered for sale at Sotheby's London, 29 November 2002 (lot 19).